-These traditional stone properties in a tranquil setting are furnished to a high standard providing a comfortable and excellent base from which to explore the Lake District National Park.
-The extensive shared garden attracts deer, rabbits and birds and adjoins fields of sheep.
-Situated close to Grizedale Forest – home to ‘Go Ape’, the apartments are surrounded by numerous walking and mountain bike tracks.
+This traditional stone property in a tranquil setting is furnished to a high standard providing a comfortable base from which to explore the Lake District National Park.
+The extensive shared garden boasts views of Windermere and Gummers How, and offers a large hot tub from which to enjoy them, Adjoining fields of sheep, it attracts deer, rabbits and birds.
+Situated close to Grizedale Forest – home to ‘Go Ape’, the apartments are surrounded by numerous walking & mountain bike tracks.
 Cycle hire is available at Lakeside.
-While walkers will be keen to explore Wainwright’s Fells, there is also an abundance of historic houses and gardens to visit, including Beatrix Potter’s Hill Top Farm.
-A number of local museums and The South Lakes Animal Park offer excellent family days out.
+While walkers will be keen to explore Wainwright’s Fells, there is also an abundance of historic houses and gardens to visit, including Beatrix Potter’s Hill Top Farm; and a number of local museums offer interesting days out for all the family.
 There are excellent amenities for watersports and fishing close at hand and the Cumbrian Coast is only 30 minutes drive away.
 For eating and drinking, the Lakeside Hotel and Knoll Hotel are within a few minutes walk.
 Spa facilities are also available at the Lakeside Hotel.

 Hi, I'm Helen, I and my husband Mark live and work in Leeds, together with our 4 sons.